Adithya-Srinivas/Nemesis/README.md

 # Nemesis_assesment

-# Modules used Beautifulsoap,Selenium, csv
+# Modules used Beautifulsoap,Selenium, and csv
+# use requirement.txt